 - 1. Testicular torsion

 - 2. Acute femoral lymphadenitis

 - 3. Soft tissue mass, such as lipoma

-V. Treatment
+- Lymphadenopathy due to neoplasm primary, as lymphoma, or secondary, due to metastatic disease

-1. Non-operative
+V. TREATMENT

-a.
+- 1. Non-operative - a.
 External device or truss to maintain reduction of the hernia to prevent incarceration and/or strangulation.
-This is most helpful for large ventral hernias or incisional hernias and of little help in groin hernias.
+This is most helpful for large ventral hernias or incisional hernias and of little help to groin hernias.
 It does not treat the hernia, it only helps to prevent complications resulting from the hernia.